Principalía: Local nobility and the Laws of the Indies

 After conquering Manila and making it the capital of the colonial government in 1571, Miguel López de Legazpi noted that aside from the rulers of Cebu and of the capital, the other principales existing in the archipelago were either heads or datus of the barangays allied as nations; or tyrants, who were respected only by the law of the strongest.
-From this system of the law of the strongest sprung intestinal wars with which certain dominions annihilate one another.
+From this system of the law of the strongest sprung internal wars with which certain dominions annihilate one another.
 Attentive to these existing systems of government without stripping these ancient sovereigns of their legitimate rights, Legazpi demanded from these local rulers vassalage to the Spanish Crown.
 On June 11, 1594, shortly before confirming Legazpi's erection of Manila as a city on June 24 of the same year, King Philip II issued a royal decree institutionalizing the recognition of the rights and privileges of the local ruling class of the Philippines, which was later included in the codification of the Recopilación de las leyes de los reynos de Las Indias.

 In Book VI, Title VII (dedicated to the caciques) of the Recopilación de las leyes de los reynos de Las Indias (Laws of the Indies), there are three very interesting laws insofar as they determined the role that the caciques were to play in the Indian new social order under the colonial rule.
 With these laws, the Spanish Crown officially recognized the rights of these principales of pre-Hispanic origin.
 Specifically, Laws 1, 2 (dedicated to American territories) and; Law 16, instituted by Philip II, on June 11, 1594 which is similar to the previous two, with the main purpose of assuring that the principales of the Philippines would be treated well and be entrusted with some government charge.
 Likewise, this provision extended to the Filipino caciques all policies concerning the Indian caciques under the Spanish rule.

 To implement a system of indirect rule in the Philippines, King Philip II ordered, through this law of June 11, 1594, that the honors and privileges of governing, which were previously enjoyed by the local royalty and nobility in formerly sovereign principalities who later accepted the Catholic faith and became subject to him, should be retained and protected.
 He also ordered the Spanish governors in the Philippines to treat these native nobles well.
 The king further ordered that the natives should pay to these nobles the same respect that the inhabitants accorded to their local lords before the conquest without prejudice to the things that pertain to the king himself or to the encomenderos.